-The documentation of the database consists of three parts:
+The documentation of the database consists of four parts:

-- 1. the documentation of the data in the database itself - 2. this user guide - 3. country information sheets (these will be subsequently updated).
+- 1. the documentation of the data in the database itself

+- 2. this user guide

+- 3. technical note paper

+- 4. country information sheets

 Documentation in the database itself

 In the database itself, the user is informed about the coverage of the surveys underlying the observations, the income sharing unit, the unit of analysis and the equivalence scale, the income concept and the source and survey used (for details on the variable please refer to the variable list below).